pckhoi/datamatch/doc/introduction.rst

 Tutorial
 --------

-First, download the :download:`DBLP-ACM dataset <DBLP-ACM.zip>` to current folder and unzip. (this dataset was made available by the database group of Prof. Erhard Rahm, see more `here <https://dbs.uni-leipzig.de/de/research/projects/object_matching/benchmark_datasets_for_entity_resolution>`_)
+First, download the :download:`DBLP-ACM dataset <DBLP-ACM.zip>` to your working directory and unzip it. (this dataset was made available by the database group of Prof. Erhard Rahm, see more `here <https://dbs.uni-leipzig.de/de/research/projects/object_matching/benchmark_datasets_for_entity_resolution>`_)

 .. code-block:: bash